parthnagarkar875/Twitter-Profile-Analyzer/README.md

 The purpose of this notebook is to extract various types of information of a specific Twitter profile and analyze that information for identifying the interests, hobbies, preferences of that specific user.

+For illustrative purpose, I have scanned the profile and extracted insights from the user @GTThampi2.

 The only additional dependency is to install and setup the Stanford NER tagger.

 This analysis extracts the following insights from a user's profile: